 - Conduct themselves in a manner consistent with the university's Code of Conduct.

 - Demonstrate an ability to speak and listen respectfully.

 - Demonstrate clarity of thinking, including an ability to process information, conceptualize and integrate knowledge.

 - Demonstrate honesty in interactions with students, staff and faculty and at the practicum agency and an ability to be responsible, including such things as accurately recording and reporting practicum hours, keeping appointments, and attending class regularly and punctually in accordance with instructors' policies.

 - Demonstrate an ability to suspend personal biases in professional interactions with clients, including not imposing personal, religious or cultural values on others.

 - Represent their backgrounds, experiences and qualifications honestly.

 - Seek and use help for medical and emotional problems that interfere with scholastic and professional performance, including engaging in treatment for substance abuse and mental disorders when needed.

-Evidence that a student is meeting or failing to meet these expectations may come from a variety of sources, including observation of student behavior in the classroom, in the field practicum, in interactions with fellow students, faculty and staff, personal statements, self assessments, recorded interview situations, and feedback from students, staff or community members.
+Evidence that a student is meeting or failing to meet these expectations may come from a variety of sources, including observation of student behavior in the classroom; the field practicum; interactions with fellow students, faculty and staff; personal statements; self-assessments; recorded interview situations; and feedback from students, staff, community members or other sources.

 For either a Personal or Medical LOA from the Brown School, the student must complete the appropriate LOA form prior to leaving.
-Completed forms must be submitted to the director of Student Affairs.
-The Brown School does not approve any LOA paperwork submitted after the last day of classes of the semester.
+Completed forms must be submitted to the director of student affairs.
+The Brown School does not approve LOA paperwork submitted after the last day of classes of the semester.